network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 it can be useful to be able to measure the responsiveness of different servers with different configurations to see how they compare when handling identical HTTP GET and POST requests.

+Servers implementing the current version of this specification SHOULD NOT include any keys in the JSON configuration information other than those documented here.
+Future updates to this specification may define additional keys in the JSON configuration information.
+To allow for these future backwards-compatible updates, clients implementing the current version of this specification MUST silently ignore any unrecognized keys in the
+JSON configuration information they receive, and MUST process the required keys as documented here, behaving as if the unrecognized keys were not present.

 ## DNS-Based Service Discovery for Test Server Discovery